Archive resale

 Options Overview

-The introduction of a third selling option created a choice overload problem.
-Guests needed a way to quickly compare effort, payout, and timing before committing to a path.
+The introduction of a third selling option created choice overload.
+Guests needed a quick way to compare effort, payout, and timing before choosing a path.

 Before